A Hacker Manifesto and the Vectoralist Class

 That is not a simple anti-AI argument.
 Models can help hackers make more abstractions: code, images, interfaces, simulations, theories, diagrams, datasets, tests, and tools.
 But Wark's class lens asks who captures the surplus when abstraction becomes cheap to produce.
 If every worker gains a copilot while every platform gains the telemetry, distribution channel, billing relationship, and model improvement loop, the balance of power may still move upward.

 The same issue appears in open models.
 A model weight release can expand technical agency, but openness at one layer does not settle vectoral control at other layers.
-Who has compute to train or fine-tune?
-Who hosts the endpoint?
-Who controls the package registry, container, model hub, benchmark leaderboard, safety certification, deployment policy, and enterprise procurement path?
+The OSI definition is useful precisely because it refuses to treat weights alone as the whole system: meaningful modification also depends on training-data information, code, and parameters.
+Even then, practical power still depends on compute, hosting, package registries, model hubs, benchmark leaderboards, safety certification, deployment policy, and enterprise procurement paths.
 The vector can absorb the gift.

 Wark's vocabulary is useful because it avoids treating "open" and "closed" as moral absolutes.
 The real question is what practical powers move with the artifact.
 Can affected people inspect it, run it, repair it, fork it, contest it, exit it, and use it without feeding a dependency loop they cannot govern?